Idrisdesu/knowledge-distillation-for-sentiment-analysis/README.md

 **Optimizing Large Language Models (LLMs) for real-time inference using Knowledge Distillation and Quantization.**

-> **Key Achievement:** Compressed a RoBERTa-Large model into a MiniLM student, achieving **10× faster inference** while retaining **>91% of the original accuracy**, enabling real-time deployment on standard hardware.
+> **Key Achievement:** Compressed a RoBERTa-Large model into a distilRoBERTa student, achieving **5× faster inference** while retaining **>97% of the original accuracy**, enabling real-time deployment on standard hardware.

 ---
 # 📖 Overview

-Large Language Models like RoBERTa deliver great accuracy but are too slow and heavy for **real-time applications** such as:
+Large Language Models like RoBERTa (355M parameters) deliver great accuracy but are too slow and heavy for **real-time applications** such as:
 - live content moderation,
 - on-device inference,
 - real-time chatbot filtering.

 This project implements a complete **Model Compression Pipeline**:

-1. **Teacher Fine-Tuning** – optimizing RoBERTa-Large on IMDb/TweetEval.
+1. **Teacher Fine-Tuning** – optimizing RoBERTa-Large on IMDb and TweetEval (sentiment task).
-2. **Knowledge Distillation** – transferring the teacher’s knowledge to compact models (MiniLM, DistilBERT…).
+2. **Knowledge Distillation** – transferring the teacher’s knowledge to compact models (DistilRoBERTa, DistilBERT,…).
 3. **Hyperparameter Optimization** – searching for the best temperature and α with Optuna.
 4. **Quantization** – converting models to ONNX and applying INT8 dynamic quantization for speed.

 ### 🧪 Datasets Used
 - **IMDb** – binary sentiment classification (Positive/Negative)
-- **TweetEval** – 3-way sentiment (Positive / Negative / Neutral)
+- **TweetEval** – 3-class sentiment classification (Positive / Negative / Neutral)

 ---